massoncheg/forgejo-docs/docs/contributor/threat-analysis/threat-analysis-like-activity.md

 5. We introduce (or have) rate limiting per IP.
 6. We ensure, that outgoing HTTP requests have a reasonable timeout (if you didn't get that 500b JSON response after 10 seconds, you probably won't get it).
 7. **Instance Level Moderation** (such as blocking other federated forges) can mitigate "Malicious Forge"
-8. **User Level Moderation** (such as blocking other federated users) can mitigate "Side Chanel Malicious Activities"
+8. **User Level Moderation** (such as blocking other federated users) can mitigate "Side Channel Malicious Activities"

 ### DREAD-Score